 Venue: Haverigg Primary School, Atkinson Street, Haverigg LA18 4HA

 A chance to learn from the expert.
 This is a workshop for children aged 7 to 11, accompanied by an adult.
 Led by artist ALAN ROPER whose work ranges from graphic design for the Norman Nicholson Society to murals in his home town of Maryport.
 Alan’s work has also been featured on the BBC TV programme Countryfile.
 We will use Nicholson’s poem ‘Weeds’ as our inspiration for this workshop.
 Have a go at art or develop the skills you already possess.
 There’s no charge and all materials will be provided.
-Numbers are limited to 10 children per workshop and you must book in advance by emailing normannicholsonsociety@gmail.com, stating how many people (children and adults) will attend, and which of the two workshops you want, by midday on Monday June 26th.
+Numbers are limited to 10 children per workshop and you must book in advance by emailing [email protected], stating how many people (children and adults) will attend, and which of the two workshops you want, by 5pm on Friday June 30th (note, this deadline has been extended from the original of June 26th).
 First come first served.

 2pm - 3pm ‘I would make a poem…’ Nicholson’s poetry, Nicholson’s voice.